Religion, which one ?

 There are only 2 religions in the world, divine accomplishment and human achievement.
 (John MacArthur grace church)

-Since the beginning of the ages man has always searched for God.
-I believe he has revealed himself to us through the Christian Bible, the most accurate translation being the King James Version (KJV).
-Through this book he has shown us many aspects of his character including prophesy, salvation and revelation.
-As religion is so vital to people, it's no surprise that it has caused conflict and division and incited hatred and even lead to civil strife over the centuries.
-There are so many people who have turned their backs on religion believing it to be pointless and as a result, has left them with no connection to God and ultimately a worn out faith.
-As different religions have developed, the ever changing church has been wounded and afflicted with corruption, confusion and deception.
-Truths have been mixed with lies and the sovereign word of God has become less effective and somewhat diluted.
-Its a fact that in life people are more likely to accept lies when they are cleverly mixed in with truths.
-The Rev Bert Farias (Holy fire ministries) describes religion below:
+Since ancient times, humanity has sought God.
+I believe He has revealed Himself to us through the Christian Bible, with the King James Version (KJV) being the most accurate translation.
+This book presents various aspects of His character, including prophecy, salvation, and revelation.
+Given the importance of religion to people, it is unsurprising that it has led to conflict, division, hatred, and even civil strife throughout history.
+Many have turned away from religion, seeing it as futile, which has left them disconnected from God and with weakened faith.
+As various religions have emerged, the evolving church has suffered from corruption, confusion, and deception.
+Truths have been mingled with falsehoods, rendering the sovereign word of God less effective and somewhat diluted.
+It's a fact that people are more inclined to accept falsehoods when they are cleverly intertwined with truths.
+The Rev Bert Farias (Holy Fire Ministries) describes religion below:

 "I define religion (without relationship) as manmade expectations enforced upon someone as a means of defining how they may be accepted in a particular religion, church, or denominational system".